-A solution is formed when two substances are mixed together homogeneously.
-When a solute is dissolved in a solvent, their physical and chemical properties change.
-Solvation occurs when the solvent and solute have similar intermolecular forces.
+A solution is one type of homogeneous mixture.
+Solvation occurs when solution components have similar stabilizing interactions.
 Two substances are miscible if they can solvate each other at any concentration.
-Wolfram|Alpha has extensive knowledge on the solubility of various compounds in polar and non-polar solvents.
+The physical and chemical properties of all components change upon dissolution.
+Wolfram|Alpha has extensive solubility knowledge of various compounds in both polar and nonpolar solvents.

 Explore properties of different solutions, which depend on the solvent, solute and concentration.

 Find the best indicator for your titration with Wolfram|Alpha.

 Use the Wolfram Knowledgebase to explore the solubility of different compounds.

 Explore titrations, where the known concentration of one solution is used to find the unknown concentration of a second solution.

 Compute the solute concentration for various measures of concentration.

 Investigate solution properties that depend only upon the ratio of solute to solvent particles.

 Find out more about saltwater, which is a form of salt solution that makes up the majority of water on Earth.